callme-pantera/CSL-Prototype/documentation/README.md

   - ***vmbr2*** acts as the *virtual WAN interface*.
 It provides the OPNsense firewall with access to the internet through a **NAT** (Network Address Translation) configuration.
 This setup allows outbound connectivity without exposing the internal lab network or interfering with the physical home network.

 I intentionally **avoided using vmbr0** (the default Proxmox WAN bridge) for the OPNsense WAN interface. *vmbr0* is directly connected to my home router and is used by the Proxmox host itself.
-Using *vmbr0* inside the firewall VM would have created a conflict, as both the OPNsense instance and the Proxmox host would attempt to use the same default gateway, leading to **routing issues and potential network disruptions**.<br>
+Using *vmbr0* inside the firewall VM would have created a conflict, as the OPNsense VM, my home router, and the Proxmox host would all attempt to use the same default gateway, leading to **routing issues and potential network disruptions**.<br>

 By isolating the *WAN traffic* of the OPNsense VM on *vmbr2* and implementing *NAT* on the Proxmox host, I ensured that the firewall has internet access without overlapping with or disrupting the production network.
 This approach also **provides a safe and controlled boundary** between the lab environment and the external network, which is essential for cybersecurity.

 <br>

 > [!TIP]
-> Make sure to check the 'VLAN Aware' box to ensure communication with other VLANs.
+> When creating the firewall VM, make sure to check the 'VLAN Aware' box to ensure communication with other VLANs.

 <br>